reflectoring/reflectoring.github.io/_posts/2020-03-30-spring-boot-application-events-explained.md

 **Since the `Environment` will be ready at this point, we can inspect and do modify it before it's used by other beans**.

-### ApplicationFailedEvent
+### ApplicationContextInitializedEvent

-An `ApplicationFailedEvent` is fired if there is an exception and the application fails to start.
+An `ApplicationContextInitializedEvent` is fired when the `ApplicationContext` is ready and `ApplicationContextInitializers` are called but bean definitions are not yet loaded.

-**We can use this to perform some task like execute a script or notify on startup failure**.
+We can use this to perform a task **before beans are initialized into Spring container**.

 ### ApplicationPreparedEvent